 Students should work through the tutorials on-screen.
 Each section is quite short and contains a text and supporting diagrams.
 In some cases there are links to external websites such as the UK Met Office and the Intergovernmental Panel on Climate Change.
 The content on some external websites may be a little too advanced for some students, but this material is optional.
 Some students may need to be supervised by teaching staff when reading this more advanced information.

-Some sections have simple exercises which the student should be able to complete on their own.
-These exercises are not currently interactive.
+Some sections have simple, non-interactive exercises which the student should be able to complete on their own.

 We suggest that the tutorials are best used as part of wider learning about weather and climate (see our suggestions).